DPhil in Information, Communication and the Social Sciences

 Employment

-Whilst many graduate students do undertake employment to support their studies, please remember that students on the full-time arrangement of the OII's DPhil programme are subject to limits on the number of hours that may be worked each week.
+Whilst many graduate students do undertake employment to support their studies, please remember that students on the full-time arrangement of the OII's DPhil course are subject to limits on the number of hours that may be worked each week.
 Part-time student are not subject to these limitations.

 Within these limitations, many of the OII's existing full-time DPhil students have been employed on a short or long-term basis as Research Assistants on grant-funded projects gaining valuable research experience.
 The OII also offers Teaching Assistant positions on the MSc degree for DPhil students who can display the appropriate skills.
 In addition, there are employment opportunities within the University (such as teaching, translation, and research assistance) as well as within the OII.